 Punch Clock Villain: Many of the men in Easy Company admit that they had a healthy respect for the Germans, and knew that the German soldiers they were facing were just doing their jobs, just like they were.
 Once the war ends, Easy Company actually bonds very well with the surrendering Germans.

 Reality Is Unrealistic: If a fictional war movie had an officer trying to link up with a unit on the other side of an enemy held town, by running THROUGH the enemy held town, right past armed enemy soldiers, it'd be criticized for being unrealistic.
-Even more so if the crazy bastard managed to run back without getting shot.
+Even more so if the crazy bastard managed to run back without getting shot and had an artillery shell explode in front of him.

-Guarnere just happening to be handed a jacket with the news of his brother's death in the pocket.
+Guarnere just happening to be wearing the wrong jacket that contained the news of his brother's death.
 In the commentary, he confirms it really did happen.

 Refuge in Audacity: During Speirs' epic run through Foy, the Germans initially do not fire on him and are just as confused as everybody else.
 Lipton muses that the absurdity of Speirs' run was what made it successful.